Danial-Qashqai/CSFNet-RGBLiDAR/README.md

 This work extends our previous **CSFNet** framework to the RGB-LiDAR domain.
 The original CSFNet implementation is available at [CSFNet](https://github.com/Danial-Qashqai/CSFNet).

-In this work, CSFNet is extended to the RGB-LiDAR domain by incorporating projected LiDAR information for multi-modal semantic segmentation.

 ## Results
 We provide the pre-trained weights of our RGB-LiDAR semantic segmentation model.